girishji/vimbits/README.md

 # Plugin: Vim9Cmdline

-*vim9script* is an improvement over the legacy script.
-While there's no direct option to switch the command line to parse *vim9script*, you can execute *vim9script* commands by simply prepending each command with `vim9`.
+*vim9script* offers significant improvements over the legacy script.
+Although there isn't a direct way to switch the command line to parse *vim9script*, you can execute *vim9script* commands by prepending each command with `vim9`.
+This plugin automates that process for you and also handles additional tasks for visual mode.

+Some things to keep in mind:

-However, remember that execution occurs in the global context, not the script-local context.
+- Remember that execution occurs in the global context, not the script-local context.
 This means you need to declare variables with the `g:` prefix, like `g:foo = 'bar'`.

-Common commands such as visual mode select (`'<,'>`), shell commands (`!`), substitution (`s//`), and global (`g//`) work as expected, even with `vim9` prepended.
+- Common commands such as visual mode select (`'<,'>`), shell commands (`!`), substitution (`s//`), and global (`g//`) work as expected, even with `vim9` prepended.

-When specifying a range for the *substitution* command, the range should be prefixed by a *colon*.
+- When specifying a range for the *substitution* command, the range should be prefixed by a *colon*.
 For example, to specify a line range from line 1 to line 10, use `:vim9 :1,10s/foo/bar`.
 Ranges can also be specified with marks, visual selection, and search patterns.

-If you work with multi-byte UTF-8 characters, you'll appreciate the *vim9* command line.
+- If you work with multi-byte UTF-8 characters, you'll appreciate the *vim9* command line.
 When slicing a UTF-8 string using the `[x : y]` operator, *vim9* is more predictable because it uses character-based addressing, unlike the byte-based addressing of the legacy script.

 You can toggle back to the legacy script using the `:ToggleVim9Cmdline` command.